 Baillie's group leased pastures in Edison (now South Tacoma) and built 27 holes – an 18-hole layout for men, and a nine-hole "Ladies’ Course."
 While the setting was rustic – cows roamed the fairways – golf in Tacoma was met with tremendous enthusiasm.
 "By 1905, Baillie’s club had moved to American Lake in Lakewood and became known as the Tacoma Country & Golf Club – playground of Tacoma’s rich and famous.
 Timber barons, shipping and railroad magnates, financiers and other business moguls with names like Thorne, Rust, Kilworth, Hosmer, Perkins, Sprague, Seymour, Opie, Rhodes, Weyerhaeuser, Eisenhower, Clapp, DeLong, Baker, Titus, Will, Gonyea, Harbottle, Milgard, Cereghino" (Voelpel).

-The game's regional popularity soared almost immediately.
+The game's regional popularity soared immediately.
 The Spokane Golf Club was founded in 1898, though golf was being played informally in that city as early as 1894, when the Daily Chronicle reported that "a new game is about to amuse Spokane.
 This game is golf, a sport which at first seems ridiculously simple but which in practice has held its victims with a strange fascination in every town where it has appeared" ("Early History of Spokane Country Club").
-Legend has it that golf was first introduced to Spokane by Henry M. Hoyt, "a prominent attorney, who, returning from a trip to Pennsylvania, brought back with him three golf clubs and a half dozen golf balls.
+Legend has it that golf was introduced to Spokane by Henry M. Hoyt, "a prominent attorney, who, returning from a trip to Pennsylvania, brought back with him three golf clubs and a half dozen golf balls.
 They then laid out a few holes using tomato cans as cups" ("Early History of Spokane Country Club").
 Spokane Golf Club members began playing on their own nine-hole course at Liberty Park in 1898.
 A new course was built at Hart Field in 1904.
 After the clubhouse burned down in 1908, the club moved again, to its present site on the Little Spokane River about eight miles north of the city center.

 A Seattle Sensation